What about some old French stuff dressed up in a modern robe? Check out this parfait recipe that binds together flavors and traditions!

 Here we are with another recipe that’s greatness is stained, tortured and ruined in the name of our laziness which is bearing the cross of fast food industry false promises of serving great food without the time needed to make it.

-That is the sole reason, we have sugar epidemic all around the world apart from stuffing us consciously with sugar, of course.
+That is the sole reason, we have sugar epidemic all around the world (apart from gorging ourselves consciously on sugar of course).
 Stuffing sugar into our every bite is the only way food providers can mask the ugly flavors of preservatives and low-quality ingredients.

-Fascinating to see that same recipes from the beginning of the century contain way less sugar than they do now, also this is why people add sugar to naturally sweet things like banana bread or other fruity desserts too.
+Fascinating to see that same recipes from the beginning of the century contain way less sugar than they do now, also this is why people add sugar to naturally sweet things like banana breads (almond flour banana bread, chocolate banana bread) or other fruity desserts (such as apple filled cakes) too.

-To be completely honest, parfait didn’t need the sugar conspiracy to get where it is now.
+To be completely fair though, parfait didn’t need the sugar conspiracy to get where it is now.
 Or at least not the original parfait that is a French frozen dessert made in an elaborate way with cream, eggs and sugar syrup.

 It’s not a kind of thing cooks accidentally, whip together as it requires some skills with the whisk and the mixing of ingredients.
 Actually, in this case the fast food variation that consists of only yogurt instead of the vanilla custard puree, tends to be more on the healthy side, given we don’t stuff it with sugar.